sa-tre/satre-specification/docs/source/roles.md

 * - Role name
   - Role description
 * - Researcher
   - People responsible for carrying out the research project using a TRE.
+These could be programmers and data scientists, but could also be scientists working in fields where deep computing expertise is less common.
+Researchers working with TREs that meet the SATRE standard should to have a broadly similar user experience, at least where the type of researcher is consistent (e.g. data scientists).
+This includes both the user experience of the platforms themselves, and the associated documentation.
 * - Data Steward
   - People who ensure data within a TRE is maintained and processed in ways useful to researchers, including providing data extracts to specific projects or researchers.
 May also be known as Data Wranglers or Data Cleaners.